sfos13/project/README.md

 ![img](src/main/resources/img/jump_screenshot.png)

-### PLANNED FEATURES
+## PLANNED FEATURES

 **Future Features:**

-- **Hammer** - Instead of only jumping to bypass the barrels, Mario has a tool (the hammer) to kill them, pressing 'X'.
+- *Hammer* - Instead of only jumping to bypass the barrels, Mario has a tool (the hammer) to destroy them, pressing 'X'.
-- **Two Different Levels** - On the actual model, it has just one level, will have two, with higher difficulty, different rules and goals.
+- *Two Different Levels* - On the actual model, it has just one level, but it will have two, with higher difficulty, different rules, and goals.
 Because of the new elements added and more complex design.
-- **Tilted Floor** - In the first level, the floor won't be straight, to add difficulty to the gameplay and the program itself.
+- *Tilted Floor* - In the first level, the floor won't be straight, to add difficulty to the gameplay and the program itself.
-- **New Elements** - In the present level, to win, Mario needs to go to the higher floor.
-But will be added new elements, like different floor that need to jump to make Donkey Kong fall or new types of monsters.
+- *New Elements* - In the present level, to win, Mario needs to go to the highest floor.
+But new elements will be added, like a different floor where Mario needs to jump to make Donkey Kong fall or new types of barrels.
-- **Different Menus with More Options** - Currently, the menus are very similar and simple, and don't have options like instructions.
+- *Different Menus with More Options* - Currently, the menus are very similar and simple, and don't have options like instructions.
 In the future, they will be more appealing and easy to understand.
-- **Different Draw Methods** - The characters are base on just one char, and element like floor or stairs are longer and have spaces between them.
-The next delivery will have a more detailed graphic part.
+- *Different Draw Methods* - The characters are based on just one char, and elements like floors or stairs are longer and have spaces between them.
+The next delivery will have more detail and better graphics.

 **Mocks**